ethersphere/ethswarm-blog-hugo/content/foundation/posts/thc-03-cooperating-on-blockchain.md

 ## References
 ![pattern](/uploads/pattern3-8.png)
 Broodje, Jaap.
 2020.
 “The Success of the Commons.”
 The Connectivist (blog).
 November 17, 2020. https://theconnectivist.wordpress.com/2020/11/17/the-success-of-the-commons/.

 Dao, David.
 2018.
 “Decentralized Sustainability - Beyond the Tragedy of the Commons with Smart Contracts + AI.”
 Enlivening Edge (blog).
 September 21, 2018. https://enliveningedge.org/tools-practices/decentralized-sustainability-beyond-tragedy-commons-smart-contracts-ai/.

 Glantz, Michael H., Alvin Z. Rubinstein, and Igor Zonn.
 1993.
 “Tragedy in the Aral Sea Basin: Looking Back to Plan Ahead?”
 Global Environmental Change 3 (2): 174–98. https://doi.org/https://doi.org/10.1016/0959-3780(93)90005-6.

 Hardin, Garrett.
 1968.
 “The Tragedy of the Commons.”
 Science 162 (3859): 1243–48. http://www.jstor.org/stable/1724745.

 Kuan, Lee.
 2014.
 “Ostrom, Hardin and the Commons: A Critical Appreciation and a Revisionist View.”
 In .
 Ostrom, Elinor.
 1990.
 Governing the Commons: The Evolution of Institutions for Collective Action.
 Political Economy of Institutions and Decisions.
 Cambridge University Press. https://doi.org/10.1017/CBO9780511807763.

 Statt, Nick.
 2018.
 “This Year’s SXSW Was All about Blockchain Dreamers, Cryptocurrency Scammers, and Everything in Between.”
 The Verge (blog).
 March 16, 2018. https://www.theverge.com/2018/3/16/17130532/blockchain-bitcoin-cryptocurrency-scams-fraud-sec-sxsw-2018.

 Volont, Louis, and Walter van Andel.
 2020.
 “The Blockchain: Free-Riding for the Commons From Potential Tragedy to Real Comedy.”
-In .
+In.

 Williams, Jeremy.
 2018.
 “Elinor Ostrom’s 8 Rules for Managing the Commons.”
 January 15, 2018. https://earthbound.report/2018/01/15/elinor-ostroms-8-rules-for-managing-the-commons/.